isomerpages/moe-evergreensec/_info-for-evgians/For Students/MOE Sexuality Education.md

 <p></p>
 </li>
 <li>
-<p><em>eTeens</em> is a programme developed by Health Promotion Board, in
+<p><em>eTeens</em> is a programme that was developed by Health Promotion Board,
-collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p></p>
 </li>
 <li>